Short Summary of

 Short Summary of the Concerns

-Interpreted literally, the EU directive means that almost all freedom
+Interpreted literally, the EU directive means that almost all publication

-of speech on the Internet is illegal.
-Only publication where no person
+on the Internet is illegal.
+Only publication where no person is identified

-is identified in any way is not covered by the directive.
-Since publication
+in any way is not covered by the directive.
+Since publication on the

-on the Internet is a very important part of freedom of speech, this
+Internet is a very important part of freedom of speech, this directive

 The directive is so generally worded, that it actually applies to almost